-On March 19, 2013 -- five years ago today -- Kacey Musgraves released her major label debut album, Same Trailer Different Park.
+On March 19, 2013 -- six years ago today -- Kacey Musgraves released her major label debut album, Same Trailer Different Park.
 The record introduced country fans to a songwriting talent to be reckoned with, with the singer-songwriter's whip-smart lyrics and traditional-yet-modern sound on display from the get-go.

-In honor of the Grammy Awards-winning album's five-year anniversary, The Boot has ranked its 12 songs, from least favorite to "Play it again ... and again ... and again!"
+In honor of the Grammy Awards-winning album's anniversary, The Boot has ranked its 12 songs, from least favorite to "Play it again ... and again ... and again!"
 Read on to see where you favorite landed on the list.